MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

    ![Select Surface Dock](images/secure-surface-dock-ports-semm-2.png)

-1. On the certificate page, enter the appropriate **certificates**.
+1. Enter the appropriate **certificates**  on the certificate page.
+(Demo certs are available from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703): Download **SEMM_PowerShell.zip** and refer to **CreateSurfaceDock2Certificates.ps1**.
+Make sure you install SurfaceDock2_WmiInstanceProvider before running the demo scripts)

    ![enter the appropriate certificates](images/secure-surface-dock-ports-semm-3.png)